scottnonnenberg/blog/pages/posts/2017-04-19-hard-won-lessons-five-years-with-node-js.md

 ## Learned well!

 [Memory of emotional events is retained with more clarity and detail](https://en.wikipedia.org/wiki/Emotion_and_memory).
 Thus, each of these situations is nicely seared into my brain.
-You won't remember it quite as well as I do, but maybe if you imagine my struggle, that will help?
+You won't remember it quite as well as I do, but maybe if you imagine my struggle that will help?

 Amazingly, my initial outline for this post started with twice as many situations worth mentioning, as well a lot which weren't Node.js specific.
 Watch for more posts like this one!